GraphAllocBench: A Flexible Benchmark for Preference-Conditioned Multi-Objective Policy Learning

-Reinforcement learning (RL) has achieved remarkable progress in domains such as video games ~\cite{DBLP:journals/corr/abs-1912-10944}, robotics ~\cite{labiosa2025reinforcementlearningclassicalrobotics,doi:10.1126/scirobotics.ads5033,YUAN2024111709}, and large language model fine-tuning ~\cite{ouyang2022traininglanguagemodelsfollow}.
+Reinforcement learning (RL) has achieved remarkable progress in domains such as video games ~\cite{DBLP:journals/corr/abs-1912-10944}, robotics ~\cite{labiosa2025reinforcementlearningclassicalrobotics}, and large language model fine-tuning~\cite{ouyang2022traininglanguagemodelsfollow}.
 Much of this success is built on single-objective RL algorithms such as Proximal Policy Optimization (PPO) ~\cite{Schulman2017ProximalPO}, which optimize a single scalar reward function.

 However, many real-world and simulated environments involve multiple, often conflicting objectives rather than a single scalar reward.
-For example, in games and training simulations, Non-Player Characters (NPCs) must balance dealing damage, avoiding damage, and maximizing survival time ~\cite{schrum:aiide08,schrum:cig09} to create engaging and adaptive experiences.
+For example, in games and training simulations, Non-Player Characters (NPCs) must balance dealing damage, avoiding damage, and maximizing survival time ~\cite{schrum:aiide08} to create engaging and adaptive experiences.
 In such cases, objectives carry different levels of importance; we term such weights \textit {preferences} over objectives.

-A common approach to multi-objective RL (MORL) is scalarization ~\cite{6615007} (See Appendix \ref{subsec:scalarization}), where objectives are collapsed into a single reward using preference weights.
+A common approach to multi-objective RL (MORL) is scalarization ~\cite{6615007} (See Appendix \ref{subsec:scalarization}) , where objectives are collapsed into a single reward using preference weights.
 While straightforward, using a predetermined scalarization ties the learned policy to one fixed preference and requires retraining for new ones.

-Other existing approaches to MORL (See Section \ref{subsec:morl}) include training populations of policies via evolutionary algorithms ~\cite{PBIDebAndJain} or training multiple single-objective models to approximate the Pareto front ~\cite{xu2020prediction}.
-These methods are generally inefficient, as each new preference requires retraining from scratch.
+Other existing approaches to MORL (See Section \ref{subsec:morl}) include training populations of policies via evolutionary algorithms ~\cite{PBIDebAndJain,dixit2025preference}, particle swarm approaches ~\cite{becerril2025particle} or training multiple single-objective models to approximate the Pareto front ~\cite{xu2020prediction}.
+These methods are generally inefficient, as each new preference requires retraining from scratch, or requires keeping track of multiple concurrent policies.
 Gradient-based optimization with vector-valued rewards ~\cite{DESIDERI2012313} has also been explored, but often suffers from convergence issues ~\cite{NEURIPS2021_7bb16972}.